Ahn Sung-ki: Career

-A native of Seoul, Ahn was the son of a veteran filmmaker and producer and started out as a child actor, appearing in director Kim Ki-young's celebrated film The Housemaid (1960).
 He stopped acting in films to concentrate on his studies but was active in theater as a student at Hankuk University of Foreign Studies.
 He completed mandatory military service in 1976 as an artillery officer after earning his commission via the Reserve Officers' Training Corps program.

-After his discharge, Ahn resumed his acting career.
+After his military discharge, Ahn resumed his acting career.
 He won recognition in the 1980 film A Fine, Windy Day and was named Best New Actor at the Grand Bell Awards.
 This was followed by a Best Film Actor Award at the 1982 Baeksang Arts Awards for his role as a Buddhist monk in Im Kwon-taek's critically-acclaimed Mandala, still regarded by critics as one of the best domestic films of all time.
 Ahn notably shaved his head for the role.
 Over the years, he began diversifying his repertoire.

-He and Park Joong-hoon starred in the 1993 hit buddy cop-comedy Two Cops and won the "Daesang" (Grand Prize) at the Baeksang Arts Awards.
+In 1993, He and Park Joong-hoon starred in the hit buddy cop-comedy Two Cops and won the Grand Prize (Daesang) (Note: A Daesang, which translates to "Grand Prize", is the highest honor given out at South Korean award ceremonies.) at the Baeksang Arts Awards.
 Their on-screen chemistry as fellow detectives was highly popular with audiences and has been retrospectively dubbed the original on-screen "bromance" of Korean cinema.

-Ahn has played the President of South Korea twice, in the movies The Romantic President (2002) and Hanbando (2006).
-In 2003 Ahn starred in the semi-biographical film Silmido, which also starred several other notable names.
+Ahn played the president of South Korea twice, in the movies The Romantic President (2002) and Hanbando (2006).
+In 2003, Ahn starred in the semi-biographical film Silmido, which also starred several other notable names.
 It was the first domestic film to sell over 10 million tickets.
-The phrase "Shoot me and go." uttered by his character became iconic and spawned many parodies and caricatures.
-He and his Two Cops co-star Park Joong-hoon reunited for the 2006 film Radio Star, directed by acclaimed director Lee Joon-ik.
+The phrase "Shoot me and go" uttered by his character became iconic and spawned many parodies and caricatures.

+In 2006, Ahn and his Two Cops co-star Park Joong-hoon reunited for the film Radio Star (2006), directed by acclaimed director Lee Joon-ik.
 Despite stiff competition from Tazza: The High Rollers, which was released on the same day, it was still a critical and commercial success, with Park and Ahn being nominated for or winning several awards.
-That year Ahn also starred in the Hong Kong-China period co-production A Battle of Wits alongside top stars Andy Lau and Fan Bingbing.
+That year, Ahn also starred in the Hong Kong-China period co-production A Battle of Wits alongside top stars Andy Lau and Fan Bingbing.
 During this period, he was known to be a vocal critic of the halving of screen quotas that allows foreign films to be shown in theaters on certain days, while domestic films are allotted another number of days.
-At that time he was serving as a committee member in the Korean Film Actors Association's leadership and joined the union's two demonstrations in solidarity with other notable film directors, actors and actresses.
+At that time he was serving as a committee member in the leadership of Korean Film Actors Association and joined the union's two demonstrations in solidarity with other notable film directors, actors and actresses.